finos/FDC3/docs/api/specs/webConnectionProtocol.md

 #### 1.2 Desktop Agent Discovery

 Next, attempt to discover whether Desktop Agent Preload or Desktop Agent Proxy interfaces are available, within a specified timeout.
-The optional `params.timeout` argument to `getAgent()` allows an application to specify the timeout that should be used, with a default value of 750ms.
+The optional `params.timeoutMs` argument to `getAgent()` allows an application to specify the timeout that should be used, with a default value of 750ms.
 Discovery of Desktop Agent Preload or Desktop Agent Proxy interfaces should be conducted in parallel where possible and the timeout cancelled as soon as an interface is discovered.
 If a `DesktopAgentDetails` record was found in the previous step, limit discovery to the interface specified, or, if an `agentUrl` property was specified in the `DesktopAgentDetails` record, skip the discovery step entirely and proceed to the next step.

 To discover a Desktop Agent Preload interface, check for the presence of an `fdc3` object in the global scope (i.e. `window.fdc3`).
 If it exists return it immediately.
 If it does not exist then add a listener for the global `fdc3Ready` event with the the specified timeout, e.g.: